JJ/granada-off/text/prologue.md

-Granada Off
+Granada On
 ===========

-Granada Off the Beaten Track, a set of experiences you should not miss on your third or fourth visit.
+Granada Off (and sometimes on) the Beaten Track, a set of experiences you should not miss on your third or fourth visit.

 ## Why